 You’ll get a countdown but don’t wait for zero to make your jump.
 Zwift races always start really hard so you need to be up to power when the flag drops.
-Don’t be surprised if your race starts well above your w/kg category, just find a wheel, dig in and it will settle down.
+Don’t be surprised if your race starts well above your w/kg category, just find a wheel, dig in and it will settle down after a couple of minutes.
 The exception to these flat out starts are handicap races, where you’ll be working with your category grouping to catch the groups ahead and to stay away from the groups chasing behind.
 However, even on these races, you still want to be spinning before the gun.

 There’s a surprising amount of skill and technique to racing on Zwift, especially with regards to maximising the draft from other riders and conserving energy in the bunch.
 It takes practice but a good tip is to keep an eye on the w/kg of the riders around you and try to consistently match it.
 Avoid surging as that’ll throw you off the front into the wind and then, if you back off, you’ll fall through the bunch and be spat out the back.

 Although they don’t feature in some races, in the vast majority they do and play a big role in deciding the final outcome.
 Power-ups are randomly given when you go through and arch (start/finish, end of KOM, end of sprint).
-If you already have a power-up, you don’t get a new ones.
+If you already have a power-up in your jersey pocket, you don’t get a new one.

 You activate a power-up by using the spacebar on your keyboard or the button on the Zwift Companion App.

-There are seven power-ups but the Large Bonus and Small Bonus are useless in a race and just give you extra experience points.
+There are seven power-ups but the Large Bonus and Small Bonuses are useless in a race and just give you extra experience points.

 The Power-ups you need to be aware of are: